iterative/dvc.org/content/docs/command-reference/params/index.md

 prevents situations where several stages share a (configuration) file as a common dependency, and any change in this dependency invalidates all these stages and causes their reproduction unnecessarily.

-> Note that DVC does not pass the parameter values to stage commands.
-The
-> associated command executed by `dvc run` or `dvc repro` will have to open and
-> parse the parameters file by itself, and use the params specified with `-p`.

 `dvc params diff` is available to show changes in parameters, displaying the param names as well as their current and previous values.